ibmtjbot/tjbot/tests/README.md

 $ npm run-script test-speaker
 ```

-> 💡 Note: The `test-mic` tests requires authentication credientials for the Tone Analyzer service.
+> 💡 Note: The `test-mic` tests requires authentication credientials for the Natural Language Understanding service.
 Add your `ibm-credentials.env` file to the `tests` directory before running this test.